-FULL details on all the refinements and improvements to the world’s best-selling SUV, the Nissan X-Trail, have been released ahead of its arrival in dealerships in August.
+FULL details on all the refinements and improvements to the world’s best-selling SUV, the Nissan X-Trail.

 With a robust exterior redesign and higher-quality interior, the new X-Trail comes with a host of new technologies including ProPILOT autonomous drive.